maxhlc/brent/README.md

 #### Orekit
 The Python wrappers for Orekit are distributed through the conda package manager.
 No further configuration should be required to install Orekit.

 Orekit requires data files (including physical parameters, reference frame parameters, etc.) which can be obtained from the [Orekit Data repository](https://gitlab.orekit.org/orekit/orekit-data).
-This must be extracted into the `./data/orekit/` directory.
+These are automatically included as a git submodule.

 #### THALASSA
 THALASSA must be compiled (including its Python bindings) before it can be used by BRENT.
 THALASSA uses the CMake build system, and can be configured and built with the following commands: